TBrach/Dada_Pipel/readme.md

 - <https://benjjneb.github.io/dada2/assign.html>

+## Step 4: construct_phylogenetic_tree

+-

 # Possible Improvements:

 - Dada2 now offers filterAndTrim which is a multithreaded convenience interface for the fastqFilter and fastqPairedFilter filtering functions
     - it offers multithread, If TRUE, input files are filtered in parallel via mclapply.
 So I think it is just a matter of speed no outcome changes.

+# Possible issues

+## alpha diversity confounded by total amplicons in a way that cannot be corrected for by rarefaction

+- dada non pooled produces often data without singletons, rarefaction curves of this data plateau very early (e.g. at 10000 reads)
+- in other words the data implies almost no influence of total amplicons above 15000 reads on richness
+- there was however so far always a clear trend in the data that samples with higher total amplicons had higher richness
+- I therefore think it is more likely to get rare SVs for samples with higher total amplicons, but still these amplicons get counts above 3 or so.
+- to illustrate the trend: split your data samples into 2 groups high and low richness and test if total amplicons (taxa_sums) differs
+- Solutions:
+    - test alpha diversity on residuals to lm richness ~ total amplicons
+    - rarefy on filtered reads
+    - use pooled